 On October 27, 2022, the Company purchased all of the Class D certificates and certain interest-only certificates of CMBS securities through the CMBS Trust sponsored by Freddie Mac for a purchase price of approximately \$30,855.
-The securities issued by the CMBS Trust are secured by mortgages on multifamily properties totaling approximately \$1,223,900 of outstanding principal balance as of March 31, 2024.
-The Company consolidates the entire CMBS Trust as it determined the CMBS Trust is a VIE for which the Company is the primary beneficiary.
-However, the amount of the CMBS Trust's assets and liabilities can only be satisfied through the cash flows from the underlying loans which are managed and disbursed directly to the other certificate holders by the administrator of the securitization pool.
-Accordingly, the Company does not have any rights to those receivables nor any obligation to those other certificate holders.
+The securities issued by the CMBS Trust are secured by a pool of mortgages on multifamily properties.

 On February 27, 2024, the Company sold its investments in the X2-B interest-only certificates issued by the CMBS Trust for approximately \$1,564, excluding accrued interest.
 The X2-B interest-only sale resulted in a net realized gain of \$22.
 On March 1, 2024, the Company sold its investments in the X2-A interest-only certificates issued by the CMBS Trust for approximately \$6,024, excluding accrued interest.
 The X2-A interest-only sale resulted in a net realized gain of \$443.
-The Company continues to hold all of the Class D certificates.
-The sale of the interest-only certificates does not affect the Company's determination that the CMBS Trust is a VIE for which the Company is the primary beneficiary, and therefore the Company will continue to consolidate the entire CMBS Trust and carry the CMBS Trust's assets and liabilities at fair value on the Company's consolidated balance sheet.